orionrobots/orionrobots.github.io/wiki/roomba.md

 ![](/galleries/gallery-1-common-images/190-roomba-image.jpg)

 # Links

 ## General Info

 - [iRobot](http://irobot.com/)
 - [iRobot Roomba Page](http://www.irobot.com/sp.cfm?pageid=122)
 - [Roomba on Wikipedia](http://en.wikipedia.org/wiki/Roomba)
 - <http://www.ianandwendy.com/roomba.htm> - Video of a Roomba's perspective cleaning a floor

+## Robot Vacuums

+- [9 Critical Tips to Read Before Buying a Robotic Vacuum Cleaner](https://www.flooringclarity.com/critical-tips-buying-robotic-vacuum/) - this is an article aimed at consumer use of a robotic vacuum more than as a robotics platform to hack.

 ## Roomba as a platform